SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 > [!NOTE]
 >
-> When a container has more than 5,000 items and you are using the filter method with the OrderBy clause, you must include the following in the header of your request.
+> When a container has more than 5,000 items and you are using the enumerate method with the OrderBy clause, you must include the following in the header of your request.
 >
 >  Content-Type: application/json
 >